J-1 Intern Requirements

 - Return to her or his home country after completion of the internship program.

-Enrollment in or Graduation from a University Outside of the United States
+Enrollment in or graduation from a university outside the United States Expand

 Interns must provide official evidence of current enrollment in a degree program at or graduation in the past 12 months from a postsecondary academic institution outside the United States.
 Evidence includes an official transcript and copies of any postsecondary degrees.
 The academic advisor or dean must complete the Academic Advisor Recommendation Form verifying that the participant: